bongiozzo/musica_mustdie/output/band_squealer.md

 # Squealer

+speed-power metal (ex-Squealer A.D. on 1 album)

-Дискография
+## Дискография

-"Human Traces (EP)" 1990, Power Metal
+### "Human Traces (EP)" 1990, Power Metal

-"Make Your Day" 1995, Power Metal
+### "Make Your Day" 1995, Power Metal

-"Wrong Time, Wrong Place?"
+### "Wrong Time, Wrong Place?"
 1996, Power Metal

-"The Prophecy" 1999, Power Metal
+### "The Prophecy" 1999, Power Metal

-"Made For Eternity" 2000, Power Metal
+### "Made For Eternity" 2000, Power Metal

-"Under The Cross" 2002, Power Metal
+### "Under The Cross" 2002, Power Metal

+1. Painful Lust
+2. Facing The Death
+3. My Last Goodbye
+4. Thinking Allowed!
+5. Under The Cross
+6. Rules Of Life
+7. Down And Out
+8. Fade Away
+9. Out Of The Dark
+10. In Zaire
+11. Low Budget Heros

-"Confrontation Street" 2006, Power Metal
+### "Confrontation Street" 2006, Power Metal

+1. Black Tongue
+2. Infanticide
+3. Devil's Backbone
+4. Kamikaze Nation
+5. Punishment Of Luxury
+6. Eat My Sin
+7. Blood Red Halo
+8. New Sun Rising
+9. Left Bleeding (By Love)
+10. Faith Or Fury
+11. Silent Mandarin (Unit 731)

-"The Circle Shuts" 2008, Power Metal
+### "The Circle Shuts" 2008, Power Metal

+1. The Sources Of Ignition 03:27
+2. Mask Of The Betrayer 03:42
+3. New Saviour 04:23
+4. Grey 04:29
+5. Godlike 03:28
+6. These Urges 03:39
+7. Thrasher 03:46
+8. Martyrs Of The Half Moon 05:57
+9. I Came For You 04:06
+10. Once Fallen 06:24
+11. The Circle Shuts 03:28

+Limited Edition Bonus Tracks:
+12. The Loss Of Independence
+13. Bereft Of Senses
+14. I Will Fight
+15. Insanity

+Norbert Vornam - vocals
+Lars Doring - guitars
+Michael Schiel - guitars
+Michael Kaspar - bass guitar
+Martin Buchwalter - drums

+All songs written by Squealer, Produced by Squealler The Circle Shuts is engineered and mixed by Martin Buchwalter at Gernhart Studio Siegburg Germany Mastered by Mikka Jusilla and Minerva Pappi at Finnvox Studios helsinki Drums engineered by Ronni Hillmann & Martin Buchwalter

+Bonus Tracks taken from the first Squealer album "Human Traces" (recorded and mixed in May 1989 by Kalle Trapp; remastered in July 2008 by Mika Jussial and Minerva Pappi)

+This Album is Dedicated to Andreas "Henner" Allendorfer (R.I.P.)

 ## Отношения с другими группами